ThreeSixtyGiving/standard/documentation/about/sc-tor.md

-# Terms of Reference
+# Terms of Reference of the Stewardship Committee
-Stewardship Committee of the 360Giving Data Standard.

 ***1\.
 Role of the Committee***